 - Thirdly, this can increase the number of people at any one testing facility and therefore increase the risk of exposure to healthcare workers.

 We know that mobile diagnostic laboratories are certainly possible.
 A truck-based mobile biosafety level-3 laboratory was used in the 2018 Ebola outbreak in Sierra Leone, and a generator-powered lab taken overland to a remote northern Australian community during the 2009 influenza epidemic.

-In the case of COVID-19, the World Health Organization’s Laboratory Testing Strategy Recommendations suggest that decentralised and mobile testing be utilised where possible:
+In the case of COVID-19, the World Health Organization’s Laboratory Testing Strategy Recommendations suggests decentralised and mobile testing:

-We’ve already seen South Korea successfully deploy 600 testing centres, including 50 drive-through stations where patients don’t even need to leave their car.
+South Korea successfully deploy 600 testing centres, including 50 drive-through stations where patients don’t even need to leave their car.
 Here, we’re seeing more decentralised laboratory facilities being set up across Australia.
-With a qPCR machine that can be powered by a battery or inverter system, testing facilities can be set up in regional community centres, demountables or caravans.
+With a qPCR machine powered by a battery or inverter system, testing facilities can be set up in regional community centres, demountables or caravans.
 One doctor in Gloucester, NSW has even set up a horse float as a mini consultation room for remote testing.

 Extensive and timely testing of a general population can provide insights into where outbreaks are occurring and where attention should be focused.
 As of 27 March the Australian Government is facilitating new facilities in regional centres, but it’s important that we continue to use localised laboratories, lab automation and mobile testing options to full use so we can minimise the impact on vulnerable communities.